Candle-lit room diffuser

-Fill bath with water, then, just before getting in, add 6 – 8 drops of essential oil or an essential oil blend dispersed in 20 ml of vegetable oil or full fat milk.
-Do not use essential oils neat in the bath (with the exception of tea tree and lavender).
+Fill bath with water, then, just before getting in, add 6 drops of essential oil or an essential oil blend dispersed in 20 ml of vegetable oil.
+Do not use essential oils neat in the bath.
 To maximize benefit, close windows and doors.

 Remember, vegetable oil makes the bath slippery.

 Essential oils are usually absorbed via inhalation of odour-infused steam when applied in a bath, rather than via the epidermis (skin).
 Although wetting and soaking the skin with warm water may assist epidermal absorption, hot or warm baths tend to encourage perspiration (excretion) rather than absorption.
-Water is also ‘drying’ to the skin; dispensing essential oil in an oily or fatty carrier medium helps form a barrier, which may prevent essential oil irritation and reduce the ‘drying’ effect of water.
+Water is also ‘drying’ to the skin; dispensing essential oil in an oily or fatty carrier medium helps form a barrier, as well as emulsifying the essential oils, which may prevent essential oil irritation and reduce the ‘drying’ effect of water.